 But financial setbacks can happen to anyone, so it's important to know what to do if your mortgage ever becomes unaffordable.
 In this guide, we'll cover how to handle being late on a payment and how to address long-term difficulties with paying your mortgage.
 We'll also go over the foreclosure timeline.

-An isolated late payment usually isn't the end of the world, but you still want to tackle the problem right away.
+An isolated late payment usually won’t result in severe consequences, but you still want to tackle the problem right away.

 If you can't make a mortgage payment on time, call your mortgage servicer.
 Let them know why you're going to be late and when they can expect the money.